kimmobrunfeldt/url-to-image/README.md

         // User agent height
         height: 800,

+		// The file type of the rendered image.
+By default, PhantomJS
+		// sets the output format automatically based on the file extension.
+		// Supported: PNG, GIF, JPEG, PDF
+		fileType: 'jpeg',

+		// The file quality of the rendered image, represented as a percentage.
+		// This reduces the image size.
+By default, 100 percent is used.
+		fileQuality: 100,

+		// Sets the width of the final image (cropped from the User agent defined size)
+		// By default, no cropping is done.
+		cropWidth: false,

+		// Sets the height of the final image (cropped from the User agent defined size)
+		// By default, no cropping is done.
+		cropHeight: false,

+		//Sets the offset of where to begin the image cropping from the left margin
+		// of the page
+		cropOffsetLeft: 0,

+    	//Sets the offset of where to begin the image cropping from the top margin
+		// of the page
+		cropOffsetTop: 0,

         // How long in ms do we wait for additional requests
         // after all initial requests have gotten their response